-Having already selected my train back, I had about four hours to explore before catching the shuttle back.
-I started up the little hill inside the fortrified walls towards the town.
+Having already selected my returning train to Paris, I had about four hours to explore before catching the shuttle back to Pontorson.
+I started up the little hill inside the fortified walls towards the town.
 A surprisingly large number of people live in Mont Saint Michel (50) and they have a very nice row of shops shortly inside the entrance.
 I spent the next few hours wandering the entire grounds and seeing the cathedral on top.

-I was pretty apprehensive about catching the bus back to Pontorson.
-I decided to catch the shuttle before the one specifically lined up with my train departure.
-For a while I didn’t think that one was coming either though - I stood there at the end of the causeway for a while as an endless stream of parking shuttles passed by and picked up loads of passegers to bring them back to their cars.
-Several times I thought my bus was finally coming only to have it get closer and become apparent it wasn’t mine.
+I was pretty apprehensive about catching the bus back to the train station.
+There was one that was timed to line up with my departure, but I wasn’t feeling bold enough to rely on it.
+I decided to target the preceding one.
+For a while I didn’t think it was going to come either though - I stood at the end of the causeway for a while as an endless stream of parking shuttles passed by and picked up loads of passengers to bring them back to their cars.
+Several times I thought my bus was finally coming into view, only to have it be revealed as yet another parking shuttle as it grew nearer.

 I continued waiting on the platform and eventually two others appeared about ten minutes before the train’s scheduled arrival.
 I envied that splendid timing in the moment.
 The train did come in to view, and I rode it 40 minutes to Foligny.
 The connecting train was delayed, so I got to walk an additional mile that day in the 10 by 10 plot on the Foligny platform, and there was a nice family with dogs to keep me company.
 I finally boarded the train to Paris, and three hours later I arrived.